mrnabati/awesome-cavs/papers/3d-object-detection.md

 ## 3D Object Detection

 ### 2019
+- **PointPillars: Fast Encoders for Object Detection from Point Clouds** [CVPR 2019] [[Paper](https://arxiv.org/pdf/1812.05784), [Code](https://github.com/nutonomy/second.pytorch)]
+    > **Authors:** Alex H. Lang, Sourabh Vora, Holger Caesar, Lubing Zhou, Jiong Yang, Oscar Beijbom <br>
+    > **Abstract:** Object detection in point clouds is an important aspect of many robotics applications such as autonomous driving.
+In this paper we consider the problem of encoding a point cloud into a format appropriate for a downstream detection pipeline.
+Recent literature suggests two types of encoders; fixed encoders tend to be fast but sacrifice accuracy, while encoders that are learned from data are more accurate, but slower.
+In this work we propose PointPillars, a novel encoder which utilizes PointNets to learn a representation of point clouds...

 - **3D Backbone Network for 3D Object Detection** [Arxiv][[Paper](https://arxiv.org/pdf/1901.08373.pdf), [Code](https://github.com/Benzlxs/tDBN)]
     > **Authors:** Xuesong Li, Jose E Guivant, Ngaiming Kwok, Yongzhi Xu <br>